msmania/procjack/README.md

 The supported architecture of a target process is Native x86/x64 and WoW64.
 No ARM support.
 No Linux support.

+## Modules

+This project consists of multiple modules.

+- `pj.exe` is a main injector program.
+You run this executable to inject a DLL (or a flat binary file) into a process.

+- `spy.dll` is a sample injectee DLL which can be injected by pj.exe.
+The injected code prints some information on debugger console (See the "How to play" section below).
+This is a ProcJack version of "Hello world".

+- `expeb.exe` is used to design a shellcode in pj.exe.
+This is for development purpose only.

+- `t.exe` is a test program.

+- `clove.dll` is an injectee DLL to run **Non-invasive (in-memory) Instrumentation**, with which you can instrument a running process without modifying or rebuilding its source code.
+For more details, please check out [Intro.pdf](https://github.com/msmania/procjack/blob/master/clove/Intro.pdf).

 ## How to build

 1. Install Visual Studio Community<br />https://www.visualstudio.com/downloads/